 A business person needs to assess his or her economic and financial condition after a certain period of time (usually one year).

-For this purpose, at least three statements need to be prepared-comprehensive income statement, statement of changes in equity, and statement of financial position.
+For this purpose, at least three statements need to be prepared-comprehensive income statement, a statement of changes in equity, and a statement of financial position.

 From the comprehensive income statement, we came to know the amount of profit and loss, from the changes in the equity statement, the amount of the owner’s interest in the business, and from the statement of financial position, we will be able to know the assets and liabilities of the business.

-Profit and loss of a business is determined in the preparation of a comprehensive income statement based solely on capital and income and expenses.
+The profit and loss of a business are determined in the preparation of a comprehensive income statement based solely on capital and income and expenses.

-On the other hand, the assets, the liability, and the Owner’s Equity is determined in the preparation of the statement of financial position on the basis of the capital receipts and capital expenditure.
+On the other hand, the assets, the liability, and the Owner’s Equity are determined in the preparation of the statement of financial position on the basis of the capital receipts and capital expenditure.